ioneone/jfarm/logs/3-Tiled-Generated-Map-with-Phaser-3.md

 `BottomLayer`: Same as `MiddleLayer` except this layer is rendered first.

-`TransitionLayer`: This is different from all the layers above.
-Place any invisible object you want to detect the collision/overlap with the game objects.
-For example, you can place a rectangle such that when the player overlaps with it, it loads a new map.

 Now, fill out the layer with the tiles and try to make is look like the picture above.
-Note the lava tile is animated.
-You can check [this tutorial](https://youtu.be/ZwaomOYGuYo?t=921) to find out how to animate a tile.
-Also don't forget to go to the bottom right corner and click `Edit Tileset`, in which you can set custom property for the tiles.
-Add `collision: true` for the wall tiles.
-When we export the map later, this information will also be stored in the file.
-Finally, remember to add a transition object on the stairs.

 Once you are done with creating the map, export it as JSON file by clicking `File > Save As`.